abderox/BEAUTIFUL-IMPORTS/README.md

 ## Unreleased

 - Removes unused imports.
-- Formating React components props
 - Formating imports on save.

 ## Release Notes

+### 1.0.3

+- Now it can formats React Componenets' attributes and props with more or equal to `3`

-### 1.0.0
+### 1.0.2

-Initial release of Beautiful imports extension.
+- No changes within the extension

 ### 1.0.1